drubach/Concentration/README.md

 - [Browserstack](https://www.browserstack.com/)
     - The project used **Browserstack** to test functionality on all browsers and devices.
 - [EZ-gif:](https://ezgif.com/png-to-webp)
-    - The original images were resized converted to webp format to save space and speed the loading of the web pages using this online service.
+    - The original images were resized or converted to webp format to save space and speed the loading of the web pages using this online service.